SmartDyspnea/smartdyspnea-docs/angular-widgets/README.md

 We provide a native angular implementation of our audio respiratory test that can be easily installed from npm and integrated into an existing angular application.

-## npm repositories
+## Installing from npm

-- [@smart-dyspnea/angular-widgets](https://www.npmjs.com/package/@smart-dyspnea/angular-widgets): Production-ready component, requires a valid `patient_token` to render and be activated.
-- [@smart-dyspnea/angular-widgets-mock](https://www.npmjs.com/package/@smart-dyspnea/angular-widgets-mock): Unit test component to check permissions, layout and styles, this does not connects to the API and thus does not requires a token.
-This widget records audio and can be used to test the device permissions, however it does return a random result.

-## Integration instructions

-Add the dependency to your `package.json` file using your preferred dependency tool>
+Add the following dependency to your `package.json` file using your preferred dependency tool>

 ```
 npm install @smart-dyspnea/angular-widgets